 d) Within 20 working days of the Provost’s receipt of the request for reconsideration, the Provost shall notify the faculty member and the Chancellor in writing of the results of the reconsideration process.

 d.
 The Chancellor will inform the faculty member of his/her decision.
-A faculty member may request review of the Chancellor's negative decision on reappointment, promotion, or tenure provided that 1) the negative decision was preceded by a positive recommendation from the Provost or 2) the faculty member had requested, in a timely fashion, reconsideration of the Provost’s negative recommendation.
+A faculty member may request review of the Chancellor's negative decision on promotion, or tenure provided that 1) the negative decision was preceded by a positive recommendation from the Provost or 2) the faculty member had requested, in a timely fashion, reconsideration of the Provost’s negative recommendation.

 2. (4.09A2 p.28) Should the first line be “probationary instead of non-probationary”?
+(Rich Kucharski suggested keeping this as is.)

 2. Non-reappointment